rajab12/angStripe/README.md

 # AngStripe

-Step 1:- Setup a new project with ng new <project name> <br />
+Step 1:- Setup a new project with ng new project-name <br />

-Step 2:- Once the creation process is over go inside the folder i.e., cd <project name> <br />
+Step 2:- Once the creation process is over go inside the folder i.e., cd project-name <br />

 Step 3:- Type ng serve and enter <br />